altoramclean/web-module-project-async-redux/README.md

 - [x] Connect your fork to Codegrade using the "Connect Git" button.
 - [x] Find your newly created fork from the list and push your work to main.
-- [x] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ
+- [x] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ -pckge.json was wrong so i added a new one